 The most potent weapon in the hands of the oppressor is the mind of the oppressed.

-As noted, the concept of “authority” is rooted in our developmental experiences, since parents and guardians oftentimes model power-over strategies.
-These involve the whole spectrum of rewards and punishments, which are presented as useful ways to enforce and influence desires and values.
-Oftentimes, the role of “authority” comes with lots of frustration, distrust, and overwhelm.
-Such emotions are commonly perceived to be caused by the potentially disfavorable behavior of others—so, demands are made to fix the perceived problems.
-The psychological price for this can be steep for everyone involved, because the process of authentic relating and connecting becomes short-circuited, and the underlying needs don’t get clarified.
+As noted, the concept of “authority” is rooted in our developmental experiences, when parents and guardians use power-over strategies.
+Rewards and punishments are presented as useful ways to enforce and influence various desires and values.
+In turn, the role of “authority” comes with lots of frustration, distrust, and overwhelm.
+Such emotions are commonly thought to be caused by the behavior of others, which is deemed unacceptable—so, demands are made to fix these perceived problems.
+The psychological price tends to be steep for everyone involved, because the process of authentic relating and connecting has been short-circuited, and the needs underlying the emotions don’t get identified and clarified.

 Psychological disconnection might be the most detrimental of all the effects of domination systems.
-Everyone tends to experience what psychological researcher Alfie Kohn calls “love withdrawal.”
-Typically, one’s mind and worth are called into question from a very early age, when we are just learning how to esteem ourselves.
-Repeated patterns of doubting one’s mental efficacy and worth can lead to anxiety and depression (even suicide) and/or trying to “prove” oneself with various ego defenses (what psychologist Nathaniel Branden called “pseudo self-esteem”) and a win/lose orientation of competitiveness and even destructiveness.
+Everyone tends to experience what psychological researcher and author Alfie Kohn calls “love withdrawal.”
+Typically, our mind and worth are called into question at a very early age, when we are just learning how to esteem ourselves.
+Repeated patterns of doubting our mental efficacy and worth can lead to anxiety and depression (even suicide) and/or trying to “prove” ourselves with various ego defenses (what psychologist Nathaniel Branden called “pseudo self-esteem”) and a win/lose orientation of competitiveness and even destructiveness.
 When love and self-love wane, less nurturing experiences fill the void.

 During childhood, we discover that standing up for ourselves or rebelling against those using domination strategies can have unfavorable, even unbearable, consequences.
 As we come to notice the presumed “bosses” in our lives, we tend to devise ways to protect ourselves.
-In the face of perceived authority, both deception and appeasement can seem practical.
-We might not reveal the whole story to those more powerful, and we might curry favor with them, lest they decide not to assist (or spare) us.
+In the face of perceived authority, both deception and appeasement can seem practical; not revealing the whole story to those more powerful, and currying favor with them, might cause less trouble.

-Meanwhile, as noted, from an early age we are informed in both implicit and explicit ways that we ought not be “selfish” and “needy,” lest we be further criticized and disparaged.
-This arises from an age-old ethical system of self-sacrifice that tends to subvert the wonderful win/win processes of human interaction.
-Very few in our culture attempt to reconcile these contradictory messages and behaviors, lending credence to the belief that other people and institutions declared to be authorities have legitimate power over us; so, we must give in to their demands and structures.
+Meanwhile, as mentioned, from an early age we are informed in both implicit and explicit ways that we ought not be “selfish” and “needy,” lest we be further criticized and disparaged.
+This arises from the age-old ethical system of self-sacrifice.
+Even though this system tragically subverts the wonderful, win/win processes of human interaction, very few in our culture attempt to reconcile its contradictory messages and behaviors.
+Instead, most lend credence to the belief that certain people and institutions declared to be authorities have legitimate power over everyone; so, we must give in to their demands and structures.

-Hence, individuals may come to believe that sitting on their needs is oftentimes more useful than realizing and asserting them.
-The universal nature of needs—that they are alive in everyone—becomes obscured.
-As we reflect on the nature of these strategies, we can see how they tend to fit perfectly with the governmental schooling system (and various private schools that model it).
-After all, it was made from the same tragic processes.
+Hence, we may come to believe that sitting on our needs is oftentimes more useful than realizing and asserting them.
+The universal nature of needs—that they are alive in everyone—can become obscured.
+As we reflect on the nature of these strategies, we can see how they tend to fit perfectly with the governmental schooling system (and various private schools modeling it).
+After all, it was made with the same tragic processes.
 Laloux wrote the following in Reinventing Organizations on this vital topic:

 Our schools today are probably further away from self-management than most other types of organizations.
 We have turned schools, almost everywhere, into soulless factories that process students in batches of 25 per class, one year at a time.
 Children are viewed essentially as interchangeable units that need to be channeled through a pre-defined curriculum.
 At the end of the cycle, those that fit the mold are graduated; castoffs are discarded along the way.
 Learning happens best, this system seems to believe, when students sit quietly for hours in front of all-knowing teachers who fill their heads with information.
 Children can’t be trusted to define their own learning plans and set their own goals; that must be done by the teachers.
 But, really, teachers cannot be trusted either; they must be tightly supervised by principals and superintendents and school districts and expert commissions and standardized tests and mandatory school programs, to make sure they do at least a somewhat decent job.

-Clearly, this old system is ready for change.
-Perhaps the ongoing pandemic will induce a fundamental shift in the way learning happens and, especially, instill trust in young persons to manage their own learning processes.
-After all, various educational researchers and psychologists over the years have revealed the many problems stemming from the assumption that humans can’t be trusted and need to be directed, managed, and evaluated by “authorities.”
-These are tragically enacted in most schools, businesses (especially corporations), and of course all governments (similar to orthodox religious institutions).
-And even though a recent pedagogical trend encourages teachers to be less a “sage on the stage,” in order for children to have more leeway in their learning, it still takes place within top-down systems.
+Clearly, this old system is ready for significant change.
+Perhaps the covid-19 pandemic will induce a fundamental shift in the way learning happens and, especially, instill trust in young persons to manage their own learning processes.
+After all, various educational researchers and social psychologists over the years have revealed many problems that stem from the assumption that humans can’t be trusted and need to be directed, managed, and evaluated by “authorities.”
+These are tragically enacted in most schools, businesses (especially corporations), and of course all governments, similar to orthodox religious institutions.
+And even though a recent pedagogical trend encourages teachers to be less “sages on the stage,” in order for children to have more leeway in their learning, it still takes place within top-down systems.

-Self-management entails sensing and responding according to internal and environmental (including interpersonal) conditions.
-It’s an enduring theme throughout biological systems, in which no centralized control or centralized planning occurs.
-Humans, due to our traditionally domination-oriented thinking and moralistic judgment, use systems that deprive ourselves of this nourishing and enriching process.
-When people “in charge” don’t trust learners to naturally sense and respond, to think and feel, everyone tends to grow up assuming that their authentic processes of independence, interdependence, and freedom of choice don’t need to be fully honored.
+Self-management entails sensing and responding according to internal and environmental conditions, including interpersonal ones.
+In fact this is an enduring theme throughout biological systems, in which no centralized control or centralized planning occurs.
+But human systems with traditionally domination-oriented thinking and moralistic judgment deprive us of this nourishing and enriching process.
+When people “in charge” of educational institutions don’t trust learners to naturally sense and respond, to think and feel, nearly everyone tends to grow up assuming that their authentic processes aren’t allowed; freedom of choice and interpersonal harmony suffer immensely.

 We can operate naturally and beneficially without top-down control and planning.
-A society that doesn’t nurture individuals’ decision-making ability simply reflects past generations experiencing the same thing.
+Any society that doesn’t nurture individuals’ decision-making ability simply reflects past generations experiencing the same thing.
 This is the cycle of intergenerational transfer of distrust in our minds, our capabilities, and our worth.
 Very few of us have been taught and shown that we can flourish in voluntary ways without coercive systems (composed of other individuals also in need of free choice) designed to command and control us, or “guide” us without our request.
 As a consequence, age-old hierarchies continue to devise and enforce seemingly endless rules, procedures, and policies, along with threats of fines and punishments for noncompliance.
-Basically, we find ourselves in the midst of a confusing, disconnected, and self-perpetuating system that maintains unquestioned assumptions of distrust about human functioning.
+Basically, we find ourselves in the midst of a confusing, disconnected, and self-perpetuating systems that maintain unquestioned assumptions of distrust about human functioning.
 It’s a race to the bottom that needlessly sacrifices people’s happiness and amazing capacity to make their lives more and more wonderful.

-Hell on Earth in this context entails doing things that you don’t want to do, under duress with threats of punishment.
-Perhaps this familiar environment explains why most people believe that a heavenly experience is only fully possible after one dies.
-Death finally brings relief from taxes, after all (but of course, the so-called “death tax” may be imposed on one’s estate).
-Humans have indeed been immersed in many kinds of sacrificial systems that are supposed to maintain order and security throughout society, irrespective of the costs to actual order and security.
-Needless to say, these tragic impediments to a society-wide experience of heaven on Earth also detract from people taking responsibility and flourishing.
-They beget more of the same until either something catastrophic happens or a paradigm shift emerges.
+Hell on Earth in this context entails doing things that you don’t really want to do, due to being under duress with threats of punishment.
+Perhaps this familiar environment explains why most people believe that a heavenly experience is only realizable, perversely, after one dies.
+Death finally brings relief from taxes, after all (though the so-called “death tax” may be imposed on one’s estate).
+Humans have indeed been immersed in many kinds of sacrificial systems that are supposed to maintain order and security throughout society—irrespective of the costs to actual order and security.
+These tragic impediments to a society-wide experience of heaven on Earth also discourage people from taking responsibility for their freedom and happiness.
+They beget more of the same, more detrimental psychological disconnection, until either something catastrophic happens or a paradigm shift emerges.
 Clearly, we need to bring about the latter.

 Reality Mimicking Dystopian Fiction